-The men, many of them Muslim civilians rounded up from villages, might have believed for an instant that the cameras, wielded by foreigners, were there to record and inform the world of their circumstance.
-They might have believed they would ultimately bring liberation, peace, or in the absence of peace, at least an end to the abuse and mutilation meted out in the camps.
-They might have believed the cameras would finally bring intervention.
+The men – many of whom were Muslim civilians rounded up from villages – might have believed that the foreign press documenting their plight would bring, if not peace, at least an end to the abuse and mutilation meted out in the camps.

 ‘Never Again,’ the unofficial motto that capped the horrors of the Holocaust for millions of European Jews, was often invoked as images from the Bosnian camps and reports of ‘ethnic cleansing,’ a term employed by the Serbs and the international community to sidestep the more exacting charge of genocide, streamed back from the front lines through the world’s media.